Date of Degree

 Copyright 2010 Siao-Yi Wang

 Wang, Siao-Yi.
-"Interactions between complement and cellular mediated mechanisms of monoclonal antibody therapy." dissertation, University of Iowa, 2010.
+"Interactions between complement and cellular mediated mechanisms of monoclonal antibody therapy."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.